oroinc/crm/Resources/doc/create_configuration.md

 $connector->configure($configuration);
 ```

-You can use classic validation.yml file to ensure configuration validation.
+You can also use classic Symfony validation (with yaml file for instance) to ensure the configuration validation.